MinatoNamikaze02/suitup/README.md

 - Uses an [autogen](https://microsoft.github.io/autogen/) group chat to identify potential search terms (roles), job types(fulltime, parttime, contract, internships) and location preferences.
 - Uses [Jobpsy](https://github.com/Bunsly/JobSpy) to search for jobs based on preferences.
 - Uses [Vanna](https://vanna.ai/) to let you control the data with simple human language.
+- Agents are specifically trained to look out of potential job roles you could be a good fit for.

 ## What you can do with it?
 - At any point of time you can